 The set\clock\to\output command specifies the clock to output maximum and minimum delays on output ports relative to a clock edge.
-This usually represents a combinational path delay from a register internal to the current design to the output port.
-For in/out (bidirectional) ports, you can specify the path delays for both input and output modes.
-The tool uses clock to output delays for paths ending at primary outputs.
+This usually represents a combinational path delay from a register internal to

 A clock is a singleton that represents the name of a defined clock constraint.
 This can be an object accessor that will refer to one clock.
 For example: